Salome (opera): Music

-The music of Salome includes a system of leitmotifs, or short melodies with symbolic meanings.
+The music of Salome includes a system of leitmotifs, or short melodies with rich and symbolic meanings.
 Some are clearly associated with people such as Salome and Jochanaan (John the Baptist).
 Others are more abstract in meaning.
 Strauss's use of leitmotifs is complex, with both symbolism and musical form subject to ambiguity and transformation.
 Some leitmotifs, especially those associated with Herod, change frequently in form and symbolic meaning, making it futile to pin them down to a specific meaning.
 Strauss provided names for some of the leitmotifs, but not consistently, and other people have assigned a variety of names.
 These names often illustrate the ambiguity of certain leitmotifs.
 For example, Gilman's labels tend to be abstract (such as "Yearning", "Anger", and "Fear"), while Otto Roese's are more concrete (he called Gilman's "Fear" leitmotif "Herod's Scale").
 Regarding the important leitmotif associated with Jochanaan, which has two parts, Gilman called the first part "Jochanaan" and the second part "Prophecy", while Roese labels them the other way around.
 Labels for the leitmotifs are common, but there is no final authority.
 Derrick Puffett cautions against reading too much into any such labels.
 In addition to the leitmotifs, there are many symbolic uses of musical color in the opera's music.
 For example, a tambourine sounds every time a reference to Salome's dance is made.

 The harmony of Salome makes use of extended tonality, chromaticism, a wide range of keys, unusual modulations, tonal ambiguity, and polytonality.
 Some of the major characters have keys associated with them, such as Salome and Jochanaan, as do some of the major psychological themes, such as desire and death.